SaltwaterC/mime-magic/README.md

 Please notice that some antiviruses may throw false positives.

-Proper node.js libmagic bindings were initially planned.
+node.js libmagic bindings were initially planned.
 The plans for adding them are suspended.
 The library gets the job done.
 If you feel like contributing such support, pull requests are welcome.
-Beware that since v0.4.1 file(1) is built as static binary.
+Beware: since v0.4.1 libmagic(3) is statically linked into file(1).
 You need to revert to building the libmagic part as dynamic library in order to implement the node.js bindings.

 ## Contributors